numerai/numerai-cli/README.md

 There's actually a bunch of other bits of glue in AWS that are setup to run this, but these 3 are the most important.
 The lambda endpoint corresponds to the submission url that your provide back to Numerai.
 The ECR is where `numerai docker deploy` will push your image to.
 Fargate is where your task actually runs in the ECS, and it's where you'll want to look if things don't appear to be actually submitting.

+### Submission Webhook URL

+This is the url that you provide back to Numerai.
+It's the thing that triggers the lambda and schedules your job to run.
+Once you've setup the webhook in your Numerai account, it will be called Saturday morning right after a new round opens, and if your job fails (determined by not having submitted all submissions sucessfully) then it will be triggered again around 24 hours later.

 ## Docker example

 Lets look at the docker example's files: